 Download the following forms and bring them into the office with you for your visit.
 To download these documents you will need Adobe Reader.
-Adobe Reader is a free software for reliably viewing, printing PDF documents.
+Adobe Reader is a free software for reliably viewing and printing PDF documents.

 If you provide complete and accurate information about your insurance, we will submit claims to your insurance carrier and receive payments for services.
 Depending on your insurance coverage, you may be responsible for co-payments, co-insurance, or other deductible amounts.